openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

 @endsphinxdirective

 2. Select **Configure Analysis**

-3. In the **where** pane, select **Local Host**
+3. In the **WHERE** pane, select **Local Host**

 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img01-localhost.png
    :align: center
 @endsphinxdirective

-4. In the **what** pane, specify your target application/script on the local system.
+4. In the **WHAT** pane, specify your target application/script on the local system.

 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img02-launch.png
    :align: center
 @endsphinxdirective

-5. In the **how** pane, choose and configure the analysis type you want to perform, for example, **Hotspots Analysis**: identify the most time-consuming functions and analyze the time spent on each line of source code.
-Focus optimization efforts on hot code for the greatest performance impact.
+5. In the **HOW** pane, select and configure the type of analysis you want to perform.

+For example, **Hotspots Analysis** identifies the most time-consuming functions and analyzes the time spent on each line of source code.
+It also focuses optimization efforts on hot code for the greatest performance impact.

 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img03-hotspots.png
    :align: center
 @endsphinxdirective

-6. Start the analysis by clicking the start button.
-When it is done, you will get a summary of the run, including top hotspots and top tasks in your application:
+6. Begin the analysis by clicking the **Start** button.
+When it is completed, you will get a summary of the run, including top hotspots and top tasks in your application:

 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img04-vtunesummary.png
    :align: center
 @endsphinxdirective

-7. To analyze ITT info related to the Auto plugin, click on the **Bottom-up** tab, choose the **Task Domain/Task Type/Function/Call Stack** from the dropdown list - Auto plugin-related ITT info is under the MULTIPlugin task  domain:
+7. To analyze ITT info related to the AUTO plugin, click on the **Bottom-up** tab and select the **Task Domain/Task Type/Function/Call Stack** from the dropdown list.
+AUTO plugin-related ITT info is under the **MULTIPlugin** task  domain:

 @sphinxdirective
 .. image:: _static/images/OV_UG_supported_plugins_AUTO_debugging-img05-vtunebottomup.png
    :align: center